Evictions

 5. After the appeal period is up, if the defendants have not vacated the property, you must then go back to the Clerk of Superior Court and take out a Writ of Possession for Real Property.

-6. The Clerk will send the writ to the Ashe County Sheriff’s Office.
-The Sheriff’s Office will give the tenant notice to move out.
+6. Once issued by the clerk, you will need to bring the writ of possession for real property to the Ashe County Sheriff’s Office.
+The Sheriff’s office will give the tenant notice to move out.

 You can visit the Clerk’s website (HERE)